mrocklin/blog/_posts/work/2016-02-22-dask-distributed-part-3.md

 and the [XDATA Program](http://www.darpa.mil/program/XDATA) as part of the [Blaze Project](http://blaze.pydata.org)*

-In this post we analyze weather data in across a cluster using NumPy in parallel with dask.array.
+In this post we analyze weather data across a cluster using NumPy in parallel with dask.array.
 We focus on the following:

 1. How to set up the distributed scheduler with a job scheduler like Sun